-Draw a simple pot burning from logs whiteboard.
+Draw a simple pot on top, of fire flames, burning from logs on newsprint or whiteboard.

 Prompt 3 - On separate post-it notes write down three current or past projects your club has done using the programs of The Rotary Foundation.
 Bring your club projects up to the board and post them.